alialhasan1/Data-cleaning-transformation-and-visualisation-in-R/README.md

 ## Project Deliverables & Objectives:

 The project was performed in R using different libraries such as tidyverse, ggplot2, dplyr and data.table packages.
-The goal of the project was to clean and transform the data to make it easier to analyse and visualise.
+The goal of the project was to clean and transform the data to make it easier to analyse and visualise consumer complaints.

 ### The Data Cleaning Process: